Year 10 GCSE ART

 Curriculum Allocation

-Art is taught over three 100 minute lesson per fortnight.
+Art is taught over four 100 minute lesson per fortnight.

 Specification/Exam board – OCR